Getting the best for less

 Finally, keep in mind that commercially grown fruits and vegetables are better for you than organic cookies!

 Yes, organic food is costly.
 You may want to join a food-coop.
 I am the president of one in my area.
 We order and receive our food from the Tucson Cooperative Warehouse.
 I am sure they can refer you to a food membership club in your area.
 Prices are much lower than health food store cost but it is up to the membership to run the ordering and distribution.
 I would be willing to give you ideas on what works the best and is the easiest.
-Tucson Cooperatives phone number is 520-884-9951.
 I know they serve California,Utah, Arizona, New Mexico and Colorado.
-Give them a call, they are great to work with.

-I read Jennifers letter about organic food & thought I'd let her know about my source, which is a company called Azure Standard.
-They are out of Dufur Oregon & they deliver!
-Their route encompasses Washington, Oregon, Alaska, Idaho, & Montana, & North Dakota.
-They are commited to providing their customers with whole & natural foods, including organic.
+I read Jennifer's letter about organic food & thought I'd let her know about my source, which is a company called Azure Standard.
+They are out of Dufur Oregon & they deliver to 32 states.
+They are committed to providing their customers with whole & natural foods, including organic.
 I hope she lives in one of these areas.
 I have found them to be much cheaper than the health food stores or co-ops.
-I also have personally found that commiting yourself to eating organic does not always come cheaply, a compromise I am willing to live with.
+I also have personally found that committing yourself to eating organic does not always come cheaply, a compromise I am willing to live with.
 I cannot put a price on my health.
-Anyway their # is (541) 467-2230.

 Ask if there is a community garden in your area or maybe you could help to start one.
 Often there are people with land (who are just holding for investment) and would be happy to let a group farm it free of charge.
 In a community garden everyone contributes and then they divide the harvest.